appbaseio/reactivesearch/content/docs/reactivesearch/v3/search/categorysearch.md

         -   `Object` is used for nesting other key clauses.
 -   **focusShortcuts** `Array<string | number>` [optional]
 A list of keyboard shortcuts that focus the search box.
 Accepts key names and key codes.
 Compatible with key combinations separated using '+'.
 Defaults to `['/']`.
-> Note
->1.
-By default, pressing `'/'` would focus the search box.
->2.
-The `hotkeys-js` library needs to be installed manually when using combinations in `focusShortcuts` prop, eg: 'cmd+b', 'ctrl+q', etc, without which only single key shortcuts would work if passed in the prop, eg: From among ['/', 'b', '#', 'ctrl+r'], only '/', 'b', '#' would work without hotkey-js installation.

 -   **autoFocus** `boolean` [optional] When set to true, search box is auto-focused on page load.
 Defaults to `false`.